ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 $ ls
 blinky  module.json  source  test
 ```
-The module.json file contains all the settings for your application; everything you just entered can be found in that file, so if you want to add a repository URL later you can.
-The `/source` directory contains all the source files, the `/test` directory contains all tests you'll write to [test your module](https://github.com/ARMmbed/GettingStartedmbedOS/blob/master/Docs/docs.yottabuild.org/tutorial/testing.html), and the `/blinky` directory is where header files for your application should be created.
+The `module.json` file contains all the settings for your application; everything you just entered can be found in that file, so if you want to add a repository URL later you can.
+The `/source` directory contains all the source files.
+The `/test` directory contains all tests you'll write to [test your module](https://github.com/ARMmbed/GettingStartedmbedOS/blob/master/Docs/docs.yottabuild.org/tutorial/testing.html).
+The `/blinky` directory is where header files for your application should be created.

-Tip: if you want to learn about other module types, [start here.](http://docs.yottabuild.org/)
+Tip: if you want to learn about other module types, [start here](http://docs.yottabuild.org/).

 ## Step 3: select a target board

 Earlier, we explained that yotta can build the same code for multiple targets; it therefore needs to be told which target every build is for.
 So now that we have created a basic application, let's set the target.

 For a full list of available targets run the following `search` command:
 ```
 $ yotta search --limit 1000 target